lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 implementations to guarantee timely termination even on large or ill-behaved systems.

-The optimiser may then proceed to the extraction phase.
+Term optimisation then proceeds to the extraction phase.
 It is not trivial to read out an optimised term out of the saturated term data structure.
 For every equivalence class in the data structure, a representative node must